-The Council intends to prepare a Design Framework for a larger Blindwells new settlement as non-statutory supplementary planning guidance, covering the Blindwells Development Area.
-For the clear avoidance of doubt, this non-statutory supplementary planning guidance will not constitute the statutory Supplementary Guidance referred to in PROP BW2 and it will be additional to the Development Framework already adopted for Proposal BW1.
-The Design Framework will express the Council's spatial vision for a larger new settlement at Blindwells and, once adopted by the Council, will provide the context against which it will seek to engage and collaborate with relevant landowners, Key Agencies and other stakeholders as relevant to prepare a Development Brief that sets out the comprehensive solution as described in PROP BW2.
+The Council intends to prepare a Design Framework for a larger Blindwells new settlement as nonstatutory supplementary planning guidance, covering the Blindwells Development Area.
+For the clear avoidance of doubt, this non-statutory supplementary planning guidance will not constitute the statutory Supplementary Guidance referred to in PROP BW2.
+The Design Framework will express the Council's vision for a larger new settlement at Blindwells and, once adopted by the Council, will provide the context against which it will seek to engage and collaborate with relevant landowners, Key Agencies and other stakeholders as relevant to prepare a Development Brief that sets out a comprehensive solution as described in PROP BW2.